-If you’re looking for a healthy new drink, something to replace your coffee or you’re just curious about it, you have to try Matcha.
+If you’re looking for a healthy drink, something to replace your coffee or you’re just curious about it, look no further.
+You have to try Matcha.
 It’s getting more popular by the second and it’s for a good reason.
 Read along to learn the Matcha basics.

 Ground tea leaves are the only ingredient for Matcha tea, so its high benefits come from the fact that you’re consuming the leaf directly instead of an infusion that comes from it.
-Besides its wonderful flavor (vegetal taste with sweet aftertaste), it has the following health benefits:
+Besides its wonderful flavor (vegetal, umami taste with a sweet aftertaste), it has the following health benefits:

 Rich in antioxidants which are beneficial for the skin (slows down aging), removes toxins from our body, helps prevent some types of cancer, cardiovascular deceases and Alzheimer’s desease (1 cup of Matcha has 10 times more antioxidants than a regular cup of green tea).